 Tech firms preparing their pitch to analysts spend too much time crafting the story about their own solution, and nowhere near enough time thinking about how to build a relationship with the analyst.
 As one of the CMOs I work with put it to me: “my spokespeople know our plan, but they don’t know their audience”.
 That doesn’t seem to be generally the case with start-ups.
 Indeed, there’s a lot tech giants can earn from start-ups.

 Luckily, I’ve had the opportunity to witness more pitches than most people.
 I’ve bought and sold a few businesses and been in the audience for hundreds of different pitches.
 Over the last four years at the University of Edinburgh, I’ve tutored dozens of teams of student entrepreneurs through courses I help run for entrepreneurs completing our MSc and MA degrees.
-At the end of the academic year, they pitch their businesses to investors.
+At the end of the academic year, they pitch their businesses to investors with experience in the Motley Fool everlasting portfolio.
 I’ve worked my way through the investors’ feedback forms to get their perspectives on those pitches.

 It’s fascinating to compare those entrepreneurial pitches with the pitches to analysts I recorded for my PhD fieldwork.
 You’d imagine that senior executives would be better, and certainly more practised, at these pitches than our (admittedly talented) entrepreneurs.
 Some of the differences I notice are surprising.